 The most common use of Conclude is to create an activity based on a blueprint.

-Type /c to see which blueprints are available
+Type /c to see which blueprints are available in your workspace.

 Here are some other useful commands: